sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 object is) during interpretting, the JavaScript engine doesn't  need to bail out and reoptimize as such errors never occur.

-Finally, WebAssembly also allow you to manage memory manually (it only supports manual memory management as of now, but automation is to be added as an option) which allows you to avoid expensive garbage collection during interpretation.
+Finally, WebAssembly also allows you to manage memory manually (it only supports manual memory management as of now, but automation is to be added as an option) which allows you to avoid expensive garbage collection during interpretation.